 This distance learning course provides ocean forecasters with a solid foundation for more advanced study in oceanography.
-The three modules that comprise this course provide introductions to tides, currents, and ocean models.
+The modules that comprise this course provide introductions to climatology, tides, currents, acoustics, and ocean models.

 The goal of this course is to introduce forecasters and other learners to the following: